trustoverip/spec-up-t-website/docs/cheat-sheets/cheat-sheet.md

 - … put content before `[[def:]]` or `[[tref:]]` tag in term files
 - … forget the `~` prefix for definition content
 - … skip re-running menu option 4 when using new `xref`/`tref`
+- … use GitHub HTML page URLs for images (must use raw URLs)